Early Predictions for the 2019 NFL QB Carousel

 We didn't see the best of quarterback Tyrod Taylor in three starts with the Cleveland Browns this year.
-He threw for 462 yards, two touchdowns and two interceptions in those games before a concussion forced him to leave the field in Week 3 against the Jets.
+He threw for 462 yards, two touchdowns and two interceptions in those games before a concussion forced him to leave the field in Week 3 against the New York Jets.

 Rookie quarterback Baker Mayfield took over the huddle, and he's led the offense thereafter.
 Taylor threw one pass for 11 yards in Week 9.

 As a fill-in starter, Taylor could take over an offense and extend plays with his legs to accumulate yardage in dead-end situations.
 It's a skill that holds value.
 Buffalo Bills quarterback Josh Allen and Jackson in Baltimore have won games using their abilities to tuck and run.
-Taylor's refined arm gives him the option to challenge defenses through the air with efficiency.
+Taylor's refined arm also gives him the option to challenge defenses through the air with efficiency.

 The Carolina Panthers don't have a solid backup to Cam Newton.
 Taylor Heinicke serves in the reserve role, and his contract expires in the offseason.

 Newton has recorded at least 359 rushing yards in each of his eight seasons with the Panthers.
 If he goes down with an injury, Taylor's 1,836 career rushing yards prove he would be capable of replacing Newton's scrambling ability.

 With few teams in dire need of new starters under center, Taylor may have to settle for a one-year deal as a reserve, barring an unforeseen cut elsewhere.
 He could see action if Newton's body begins to wear down after taking hits through the years as a ball-carrier.